Etiquette Old and New

 He tells us how those dresses referred to loosely as “of the Regency period” were “happily obliged to yield, and the full-flowing dresses came into fashion, and kept their place, after a disgraceful interregnum of very short petticoats, only not showing the knee.”

 Respect to the Sex: “It should be the boast of every man that he had never put modesty to the blush, nor encourage modesty to remove her mask.
-But we fear there is far too little chivalry in the present day.
-If young men do not chuck their partners under the chin they are often guilty of pressing their hands when the dance affords an opportunity.
-There is a calm dignity with which to show that the offence has been noticed, but if a lady condescends to reprove it in words, she forces the culprit to defend himself, and often ends by making the breach worse.
-On the other hand, let a woman once overlook the slightest familiarity, and fail to show her surprise in her manner, and she can never be certain that will not be repeated.
+But we fear there's far too little chivalry in the present day.
+If young men don't chuck their partners under the chin they're often guilty of pressing their hands when the dance affords an opportunity.
+There's a calm dignity with which to show that the offence has been noticed, but if a lady condescends to reprove it in words, she forces the culprit to defend himself.
+And often ends by making the breach worse.
+On the other hand, let a woman once overlook the slightest familiarity.
+And fail to show her surprise in her manner, and she can never be certain that will not be repeated.
 There are few actions so atrociously familiar as a wink.
 I would rather kiss a lady outright than wink or leer at her, for that silent movement seems to imply a secret understanding which may be interpreted in anyway you like.”

 What villainous behaviour!
 Surely the author gave one wink as he wrote the above, and leered to himself.